Holystone has devised plans for a unique distillation and production setup that is both beautiful and efficient.

 For us, Bravo Zulu gives us a standard to maintain.
 Our spirits will be done well and we aim to raise the BZ flags in every heart and mind that experiences our products and/or our distillery.

-After leaving the Optical industry, Ethan S. Miller stepped into the world of quality spirits by joining the team at High West Distillery.
-After a few years he then moved to Portland, OR and became a distiller for New Deal Distillery before returning to Utah to help start Dented Brick Distillery.
+After leaving a career in optical, Ethan S. Miller stepped into the world of quality spirits by joining the team at High West Distillery where he became Assistant Blending Coordinator and Safety Coordinator.
+After a few years he then moved to Portland, OR and became a distiller for New Deal Distillery where he worked and trained with industry pioneer Tom Burkleaux.
+After his time in Portland, Ethan returned to Utah to help start Dented Brick Distillery.
+At Dented Brick Ethan helped get the business started from the ground up winning a myriad of awards for his recipes, including being the youngest distiller to win the RumXP award for his white rum.

 Ethan is an accomplished distiller that has won a plethora of awards for a wide variety of spirits.